AIChris-Qian/Master-Independent-Research-Project/README.md

 ## A Machine Learning Approach to the Prediction of Tidal elevation
    by Chen Qian

-`Abstract / Installation Instructions / User Guide / Performance Analysis / Discussion / Future Work / Furthermore`
+`Abstract / Installation Instructions / User Guide`

+`Performance Analysis / Discussion / Future Work / Furthermore`

 ------------------------------